-After all, it would not be a simple evolution of supersonic flight, but a real paradigm shift in the aviation world.
+After all, it would not be a simple evolution of supersonic flight, but a real paradigm shift in the world of aviation.

 Hypersonic aircraft, a leap into the future of aviation